Updated: Apr 28

 Rusty’s is the largest attraction when it is after 10 pm.
 Expect long lineups if you arrive late.
 Table service is recommended for larger groups.
 The crowd is 19+, but probably not 30+.
 Dress casual and expect to get rowdy.

-The Irish pub is the go-to pub in the area.
-The crowd is casual and more towards 25+.
+The MJ Byrne's Irish Pub is the go-to barin the area.
+The crowd is casual and 25+.
 There are often live bands playing your favorite throwback cover songs.

-Kaytoo is your choice is you are looking for a dance floor but also keeping some personal space to chat with your friends.
+Kaytoo is your choice is you are looking for a dance floor but also want to keep some personal space to chat with your friends.
 The crowd is 19+ and includes people of all ages.

 My top choice would have to be Tholos.
 Traditional Greek dishes are served alongside live entertainment and belly dancers.
 Tip: Order the saganaki for a fiery spectacle!

-The firehouse is another great option for casual dining, with favorites such as the pulled pork or classic American cheeseburger.
+The Fire Hall Pizza Co. is another great option for casual dining, with crowd-pleasing favorites such as pizza, pulled pork, and classic American cheeseburgers.

 Azzurra Trattoria offers quality Italian dining in a rustic, charming setting in downtown Collingwood.
 Choose from delicious pasta and pizza to decadent desserts.
 This is a surefire place to impress your date.